kimpham54/rust-book-homework-kim/README.md

 - high level ideas at low level performance, runtime performance not affected, not sure how to explain why. lazy runs only when it needs to, compiles to same code almost, loop code is efficient

 #### Chapter 19 - advanced features (unsafe rust, traits, types, functions, closures, macros)
+- unsafe rust
+- good to wrap unsafe code in a safe abstraction

+- a raw pointer is a pointer whose lifetime isn't controlled by an encapsulating object, e.g. can be assigned the address when nothing is there, explicit pointing to an address in memory not smart where it optimizes the place to point to in memory for you
+*const T and *mut T are raw pointers